fredrike/fredrike.github.io/README.md

 layout: default
 ---

-Fredrik Erlandsson is an Assistant Professor in Computer Science the Department of Computer Science and Engineering at Blekinge Institute of Technology (BTH) in Sweden.
-Fredrik’s research contains a huge amount of data from social media such as Facebook and Twitter etc. He's research have focused on how to understand the users online behaviors, and further on to predict different behaviors.
+Fredrik Erlandsson is an Assistant Professor in Computer Science at the [Department of Computer Science](https://www.bth.se/eng/about-bth/organisation/faculty-of-computing/dida/) at Blekinge Institute of Technology (BTH) in Sweden.
+Fredrik’s research contains a huge amount of data from social media such as Facebook and Twitter etc. He's research have focused on how to understand the users online behaviors, and further on to identify influential users.
 This have been done by modeling the behaviors on social media into interaction networks, which enable network-based and graph-based methods to model and understand the users' behaviors.
 Fredrik is currently working with the project environment of [BigData@BTH](https://a.bth.se/bigdata/).

 ## Research summary